 Dr. Fulmer received her bachelor's degree from Skidmore College, her master's and doctoral degrees from Boston College, and her Geriatric Nurse Practitioner Post-Master’s Certificate from New York University.
 Additionally, she completed a Brookdale National Fellowship and is a Distinguished Practitioner of the National Academies of Practice.

-Dr. Fulmer is nationally and internationally recognized as a leading expert in geriatrics and is best known for her research on the topic of elder abuse and neglect which has been funded by the National Institute on Aging and the National Institute for Nursing Research.
-She is a trustee for the Josiah Macy Jr Foundation, the Clark Foundation and the Bassett Healthcare System.
-She previously served as the Chair of the National Advisory Committee for the Robert Wood Johnson Foundation Executive Nurse Fellows Program, and held board positions at Skidmore College, the Institute for Healthcare Improvement, the Geriatrics and Gerontology Advisory Committee for the Veterans Administration and the Advisory Board for Hong Kong Polytechnic University School of Nursing.
+Dr. Fulmer’s additional board and organization affiliations include being an elected member of the National Academy of Medicine (formerly the Institute of Medicine) and she is a Trustee for the Josiah Macy Jr. Foundation, the Clark Foundation and the Bassett Healthcare System.
+She previously served as the Chair of the National Advisory Committee for the Robert Wood Johnson Foundation Executive Nurse Fellows Program and held board positions at Skidmore College, the Institute for Healthcare Improvement, the Geriatrics and Gerontology Advisory Committee for the Veterans Administration and the Advisory Board for Hong Kong Polytechnic University School of Nursing.